-Assumption of Risk form

-- Must be completed by each team member age 18 and older. - Full completion of this form includes signatures from two witnesses.

-Permission for a background check
+- The Assumption of Risk Form must be completed by each team member age 18 and older.
+Full completion of this form includes signatures from two witnesses. - Permission for a Background Check.
 All team members age 18 and older must undergo a mandatory background check from Accurate Background before going on the mission field.
-Please make sure they complete this form.

-Health information section of the Assumption of Risk form

-- This section is required and must be completed in full.
-It is critical that we have medical background information on file. - Have them note any medications they are taking, allergies (including foods), immunization records, and any current health issues.

-Parental consent form

-- Must be completed for each team member who is under the age of 18 at the time of trip departure. - Parents or legal guardians of the minor must complete the form in full and have it witnessed by a notary public. - This form replaces the Assumption of Risk form for minors participating in the trip.

-Photocopy of each team member's passport

-- This will be needed to keep on file at the OneHope office. - We also recommend keeping a copy of the information page in your luggage in case you lose your passport while traveling.
+Please make sure they complete this form. - The Health Information section of the Assumption of Risk Form is required.
+Please have them complete this section in full, as it is critical that we have medical background information on file.
+Have them note any medications they are taking, allergies (including foods), immunization records, and any current health issues. - The Parental Consent Form must be completed for each team member who is under the age of 18 at the time of trip departure.
+Parents or legal guardians of the minor must complete the form in full and have it witnessed by a notary public.
+This form replaces the Assumption of Risk form for minors participating in the trip. - A photocopy of each team member's passport will be needed to keep on file at the OneHope office.
+We also recommend each team member keeping a copy of the information page in their luggage in case passports are lost while traveling.

+On our teams website, each team member will be able to fill out their forms electronically and submit them on their own.